Your business is ready for the next version.

 No. Your job in this process is knowing your business: how it works, where your time goes, what decisions you make, what breaks.
 That's it.
 I handle the technical layer.
 The AIOS is built for a business owner to use every day, not for an engineer to maintain.

-The Audit will answer that.
-I've told founders their business isn't ready for a full AIOS build.
+The Discovery Assessment will answer that.
+I've told business owners their business isn't ready for a full AIOS build.
 That's not a failure.
 It's an accurate read.
 If your operations aren't complex enough to justify the system yet, I'd rather tell you that upfront than build something you don't need.

-Time for the Audit interview, usually one to two sessions.
+Time for the Discovery Assessment, usually one to four calls depending on your team size.
 Access to your current tools and platforms so I can understand the actual state of things, not just what you think the state of things is.
 And honest answers about how the business works, including the parts that don't work.
-The Audit is only as good as the information it's built on.
+The Discovery Assessment is only as good as the information it's built on.
+You'll also want to set aside a few days during Delivery and Training so we can work side by side as the system goes live.